What is a breech presentation?

 How are most breech babies born?

-Most breech babies are born by planned cesarean delivery (see the FAQ Cesarean Birth).
+Most breech babies are born by planned cesarean delivery (see the FAQ Cesarean Birth (C-section)).
 Like any major surgery, cesarean birth involves risks.
 These problems occur in a small number of women and usually are easily treated:

 - Problems from pain relief medication